Rapsani railway station: Services

+Proastiakos

+The station is served the following lines of the Thessaloniki Proastiakos or suburban railway:

+Thessaloniki - Larissa with 1 tph. (transfer to Regional, Express & InterCity services at Larissa).

+National train services

+Currently while Intercity trains passthrough the station, non call at Rapsani.

 Accidents and incidents

-On 28 February 2023, a passenger train and a freight train collided 10.9 km south of the station, resulting in the deaths of at least 42 people and injuring dozens, making it the signal deadliest railway accident on record in Greece.
+On 28 February 2023, a passenger train and a freight train collided 10.9 km south of the station, resulting in the deaths of at least 57 people and injuring dozens, making it the signal deadliest railway accident on record in Greece.
 50 to 60 people are currently unaccounted for following the crash.